UPDATED FOR 2024/25 - AUGUST 2024

 Post war, the club struggled on and off the pitch and, after missing out on inclusion in the newly formed Bundesliga in 1963, found themselves playing in the lower reaches of the German football set up.
 Financial problems were also growing and in 1996 the club joined forces with local village team TSV Vestenbergsgreuth, who at the time were playing around the same level as Greuther in the amateur Regionalliga Süd.
 Recovery followed and promotion to the Bundesliga was finally achieved in 2012.
 The stay was a brief one but although SpVgg Greuther Fürth are now back in the Bundesliga, in past seasons they’ve been able to renew their rivalry with 1.FCN.
 In 2014 they recorded their biggest ‘Franken-Derby’ victory with a 5-1 success, won both derbies in 2016-17 for the first time since the seventies; and in the same season finished above 1.FCN in the league for the first time in 50 years.

-Notable fans of the club include former US Secretary of State Henry Kissinger who was born in Fürth in 1923.
-During his time at the White House he was kept informed of Fürth’s results by the German Embassy every Monday morning and the club has since made him an honorary member with a lifetime season ticket.
+Notable fans of the club included former US Secretary of State Henry Kissinger who was born in Fürth in 1923.
+During his time at the White House he was kept informed of Fürth’s results by the German Embassy every Monday morning and the club even made him an honorary member with a lifetime season ticket.

 Video used with the kind permission of Stadiums From The Sky